- We advise you to exercise a high degree of caution in Guatemala because of the risk of serious criminal violence and incidents of local unrest.

 Criminals have targeted tourists, including tourists arriving at international airports and travelling to hotels in Guatemala City and Antigua.
 If possible, you should schedule arrival at La Aurora Airport (Guatemala City) during the day or early evening.

-Violent assaults and robberies are common in Guatemala City and are occurring in areas of the city previously considered safe, such as Zones 10, 14 and 15.
+Violent assaults and robberies are common in Guatemala City and now occur in areas of the city previously considered safe, such as Zones 10, 14 and 15.
 You should be particularly vigilant after dark.

 Tourists have been attacked when visiting volcanos and other tourist sites.
 You should travel in groups, stay informed of security conditions in areas you plan to visit and remain vigilant at all times.